 Among the options being considered is a move to a system similar to that which operates in outdoor trading.
-Agencies are rewarded with higher commissions, typically 15 per cent more than they would get from other media.
+Agencies are rewarded with higher commissions, typically 15% more than they would get from other media.

 The review of the radio trading environment has been prompted by declines in commercial radio audiences during 2005, which have in turn resulted in ad revenue declines for some of the top radio groups.
-Ralph Bernard, GCap's chief executive, announced last November that its revenues were down 6 per cent in October and 5 per cent in November.
+Ralph Bernard, GCap's chief executive, announced last November that its revenues were down 6% in October and 5% in November.

 If you have an opinion on this or any other issue raised on Brand Republic, join the debate in the Forum.